Beliavsky/Fortran-code-on-GitHub/README.md

 [FMPFR](https://github.com/tkoenig1/FMPFR): Fortran binding to the [GNU MPFR Library multi-precision library](https://www.mpfr.org/), by Thomas Koenig

-[fordiff](https://github.com/gha3mi/fordiff): numerical differentiation using the complex step method or finite differences, by gha3mi
+[ForDiff](https://github.com/gha3mi/fordiff): numerical differentiation using the complex step method or finite differences, by Seyed Ali Ghasemi

 [forlab](https://github.com/zoziha/forlab): module that provides a lot of functions for scientific computing mostly inspired by Matlab and Python's module NumPy, by zoziha

 [forSISL](https://github.com/rweed/forSISL): Modern Fortran interfaces to the [SINTEF Spline Library (SISL)](https://github.com/SINTEF-Geometry/SISL), by Richard Weed

-[forsolver](https://github.com/gha3mi/forsolver): solves linear and nonlinear equations, by Seyed Ali Ghasemi.
+[ForSolver](https://github.com/gha3mi/forsolver): solves linear and nonlinear equations, by Seyed Ali Ghasemi.
 For nonlinear equations the available methods are newton, newton-modified, newton-quasi-fd, newton-quasi-fd-modified, newton-quasi-cs, and newton-quasi-cs-modified, where "fd" and "cs" stand for the finite difference and complex step methods.

 [fortran-bessels](https://github.com/perazz/fortran-bessels): Fortran port (stub) of the Bessels.jl repository, by Federico Perini et al.